Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Preliminaries

-\paragraph{Variable Orders.} A variable {\em depends} on another variable if they occur in the same atom of the query.
+\paragraph{Variable Orders.} {Two variables {\em depend} on each other if they occur in the same atom.}

-\begin{definition}[adapted from \cite{OlteanuZ15}] A {\em variable order} $\omega$ for a conjunctive query $Q$ is a pair $(T, \dep_\omega)$ such that the following holds: \begin{itemize}[leftmargin=*] \item $T$ is a forest with one node per variable or atom in $Q$.
-The variables of each atom in $Q$ lie along the same root-to-leaf path in $T$.
-Each atom is a child of its lowest variable.
+\begin{defi}[adapted from \cite{OlteanuZ15}] A {\em variable order} $\omega$ for a conjunctive query $Q$ is a pair $(T, \dep_\omega)$ such that the following holds: \begin{itemize}[leftmargin=*] \item {$T$ is a rooted forest with one node per variable in $Q$.} The variables of each atom in $Q$ lie along the same root-to-leaf path in $T$.